DrinkBoooz/DrinkBoooz.github.io/index.md

 - Any specified update date does not imply modification of all information on the application.

-- Users can report inaccuracies on the application by emailing danjoseph.ortega@cvsu.edu.ph.
+- Users can report inaccuracies on the application by emailing:
+  - danjoseph.ortega@cvsu.edu.ph
+  - aldwinlee.estopia@cvsu.edu.ph

 ## 6. Third-Party Services: